 Although she claimed to be Andy’s daughter in November of 2013, actress Alexandra Tatarsky is not.
-Many claim that he is still interred (buried) at Beth David Cemetery, next to his mother, Janice T. Kaufman.
-She was born in 1989, and was probably hired by Andy’s brother Micheal.
+Many people claim that he is still interred (buried) at Beth David Cemetery, next to his mother, Janice T. Kaufman.
+She was born in 1989 and was probably hired by Andy’s brother Micheal.

 Andy was best known as a comedian, an actor, an Elvis impersonator, a hoaxer, a Foreign Man (from Caspiar), and c-list lounge singer Tony Clifton, among others.

-He wasn’t a serial dater, although he did date Cindy Willams (Shirley from Lavern and Shirley) and comedienne Elayne Boosler.
+He wasn’t a serial dater, although he did date Cindy Williams (Shirley from Lavern and Shirley) and comedienne Elayne Boosler.

 Andy sometimes opened for himself as Tony Clifton, who was jealous of Andy’s success, and made that fact very clear to both the audience and in interviews.
 Tony was once booked as a guest on ‘Taxi,’ and caused a scene, getting booted off set.
 Producers James L. Brooks and Stan Daniels later released a statement that said that although Clifton was “no longer welcome on the set”, his friend Andy Kaufman would continue in his role as Latka.